 CFA Level III Essay Strategy for 2026

 CFA Level III is the only level with a morning constructed-response (essay) session.
 The afternoon session uses the standard item-set vignette format.
-Most candidates spend 90 percent of their preparation on the afternoon item sets, then walk into the morning session and underperform on the essays.
+Most candidates pour 90 percent of their prep into the afternoon item sets, then sit down to the morning session and underperform on the essays.
 That gap is the most common reason candidates fail Level III on the first attempt (CFA Institute).

 I passed Level III on my first attempt while working full-time as an actuary.
-The single most important thing I learned: the essay session rewards a different skill than the item sets.
-Once you understand what the graders are scoring, you can write twice as fast with twice the points.
+The single most useful thing I learned: the essay session rewards a different skill than the item sets.
+Once you know what the graders are scoring, you can write twice as fast for twice the points.

-Here's what I wish I'd known six months out.
+Here is what I wish someone had told me six months out.

 The Format

-The morning session is roughly 2 hours and 12 minutes long, with about 11 constructed-response questions worth a total of about 180 points (CFA Institute).
-Each question presents a vignette (the same format you've seen on Level II) followed by sub-parts that ask you to compute, justify, explain, or critique.
+The morning session runs roughly 2 hours and 12 minutes, with about 11 constructed-response questions worth a total of about 180 points (CFA Institute).
+Each question gives you a vignette (the same format you saw on Level II) followed by sub-parts that ask you to compute, justify, explain, or critique.

 The afternoon session is 2 hours and 12 minutes of standard item sets.
-Both sessions are weighted roughly equally.
-If you score in the 70th percentile in the afternoon and the 30th percentile in the morning, your composite score will probably miss the MPS.
+Both sessions carry roughly equal weight.
+Score in the 70th percentile in the afternoon and the 30th in the morning, and your composite will probably miss the MPS.

 FreeFellow is a CFA Institute Prep Provider, and we offer free practice for Level I, Level II, and Level III (Portfolio Management, Private Wealth, Private Markets).